mashengz/Jacobi-type/Jacobi-G_shared version availably/README.md

 Uses guide for JacobiG.

-The codes are used to tensor diagonalization for symmetric (real or complex) tensors, and are downloaded from https://github.com/kdu/jacobi-G-unitary-matlab.
+The codes are used to tensor diagonalization for symmetric (complex) tensors, and are downloaded from https://github.com/kdu/jacobi-G-unitary-matlab.

 The main contributors to this code are Usevich, Li and Comon.